Storware/vprotect-manual/deployment/initial-configuration.md

 ### Add backup destination

-* In the next section you can add a backup destination.
-In this case you can also repeat the whole process, so you can add multiple providers by the wizard.
+* In the next section, you can add a backup destination.
+In this case, you can also repeat the whole process, so you can add multiple providers by the wizard.
 * Choose a backup destination \(we use filesystem as an example\)

 ![](../.gitbook/assets/initial-configuration-wizard-backup-destination.jpg)